Arzoo (1965 film)

-Arzoo is a 1965 Bollywood film directed by Ramanand Sagar.
-Loosely based on the 1957 Hollywood movie An Affair to Remember, which was itself a remake of the 1939 film Love Affair, the film stars Rajendra Kumar, Sadhana and Feroz Khan.
-It was the grossing hindi-language film of 1965.
-Arzoo is the story of a love that triumphed over life and fate.
-The theme of "hating the disabled" was also tried in Rajshri films' Ek Baar Kaho, starring Navin Nischol and Shabana Azmi.
+Arzoo is a 1965 Indian romantic drama film directed, produced and written by Ramanand Sagar.
+Loosely based on the 1957 Hollywood film An Affair to Remember, which was itself a remake of the 1939 film Love Affair, it stars Rajendra Kumar, Sadhana and Feroz Khan in the lead.

+At the 13th Filmfare Awards, Arzoo received five nominations: Best Supporting Actor for Rajendra Kumar, Best Music Director for Shankar–Jaikishan, Best Director and Best Story for Ramanand Sagar, Best Lyricist for Hasrat Jaipuri for the song "Aji Rooth Kar Ab Kahan Jaiyega".

 Plot

 Gopal (Rajendra Kumar) is a skiing champion.
 He meets Usha (Sadhana) on his holidays at Jammu and Kashmir with the fake name Sarju.
 Then they both fall in love.
 One day, Usha tells Gopal that she does not like the disabled.
 According to her instead of living a life of disabled, it is better to die.

 After spending his holidays in Kashmir and promising Usha that he will marry her, he heads back to Delhi, where his parents and a sister, Sarla, live.
 Along the way, he loses his leg in a car accident.

 Gopal becomes worried.
 Since he remembers the words of Usha, he tries to avoid her to go away from her life.

 He thinks Usha will not accept him as he is now disabled.
 Then he goes back to Delhi and he does not tell anything about Usha.
 In the meantime, Usha tries a lot to find him, but after having no sign of him, she begins to think that Gopal is in some trouble and hence unable to contact her.

 Gopal's best friend, Ramesh (Feroz Khan), unknowing about his friend's love story, wants to marry Usha.
 After saying "no" several times, at Usha's father accepts on her behalf and Usha dutifully agrees to the marriage as well.
 But on the day of her wedding, a miracle happens in the form of Kashmir Houseboat owner Mamdhu (Mehmood) and initially Ramesh and then Usha finds out that Gopal and Sarju are not two persons, but one.
 This situation forms the climax of the movie.